jupyter/nbconvert/docs/source/nbconvert_library.rst

     print(body[:400] + '...')

-If you understand HTML, you'll notice that some common tags are ommited, like the ``body`` tag.
+If you understand HTML, you'll notice that some common tags are omitted, like the ``body`` tag.
 Those tags are included in the default ``HtmlExporter``, which is what would have been constructed if we had not modified the ``template_file``.

-The resource dict contains (among many things) the extracted ``.png``, ``.jpg``, etc. from the notebook when applicable.
-The basic HTML exporter leaves the figures as embedded base64, but you can configure it to extract the figures.
-So for now, the resource dict should be mostly empty, except for a key containing CSS and a few others whose content will be obvious:
+The resource dictionary contains (among many things) the extracted ``.png``, ``.jpg``, etc. from the notebook when applicable.
+The basic HTML exporter leaves the figures as embedded `base64`, but you can configure it to extract the figures.
+So for now, the resource dictionary should be mostly empty, except for a key containing CSS and a few others whose content will be obvious: